Welcome to Emergent Pedagogy in Design!

 PAPER SUBMISSION PROTOCOL

-- The body of the paper should be blind without any reference to your name, company or school.
-The length of the paper should be between four and eight pages, including an abstract and references.
+- Please include your name, company or school only at the top of the paper.
+The review will be blind and any mention of your name or school in the body of the paper should be removed.
+The length of the paper should be between four and eight pages, including references.

 - The paper should match the template.